Enrico39/FindIT/README.md

 Utilizing Geofencing technology, the app sends notifications when the user is in proximity to a noteworthy location.
 Additionally, FindIT employs CoreML to recognize these places and unlock captivating narratives for users to enjoy.

+Click [here](https://youtu.be/3WvNz53Aw1g) to see a little trailer and download the Keynote to see the full presentation.

 [![FindIT Trailer](previewFindIT.png)](https://youtu.be/3WvNz53Aw1g)